-DuetE-2 - STREAM.AUDIO=DANTE
+DuetE-WP-H - STREAM.AUDIO=DANTE

-- Encoder receives HDMI or USB-C input with embedded audio.
+- 1. Encoder receives HDMI input with embedded audio.
 The audio must be available as LPCM for it to properly be sent as DanteTM. - 2.
-Encoder converts LPCM to up to 2 Dante audio channels and makes it available as a transmit device on the DanteTM network. - 3.
+Encoder converts LPCM to up to 4 Dante audio channels and makes it available as a transmit device. - 3.
 Encoder takes up to 4 channels of DanteTM audio selected via DanteTM Controller or other software and encodes it into the AV over IP stream that includes video.
 This allows the insertion of DanteTM network audio into the AV stream so that decoders can access the audio even if they are not DanteTM capable.